-The statement of net position and the statement of activities display information about the reporting government as a whole.
-These statements include all the financial activities of the reporting entity.
-The Drainage District has no business-type activities.
+The statement of net position and statement of activities display information about the reporting government as a whole.
+They include all financial activities of the reporting entity.
+The District has no business type activities.

-The statement of activities presents a comparison between direct expenses and program revenues for each function of the Drainage District's governmental activities.
+The statement of activities presents a comparison between direct expenses and program revenues for each function of the District's governmental activities.
 Direct expenses are those that are specifically associated with a program or function and, therefore, are clearly identifiable to a particular function.
-Program revenues include (a) fees and charges paid by the recipients of services offered by the Drainage District, and (b) grants and contributions that are restricted to meeting the operational or capital requirement of a particular program.
-Revenues that are not classified as program revenues are presented as general revenues.
+Program revenues include (a) fees and charges paid by the recipients for goods or services offered by the programs, and (b) grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
+Revenues that are not classified as program revenues, including all taxes, are presented as general revenues.